 Greek Lemon Potatoes - crispy on the outside, fluffy on the inside and bursting with flavour.
 You'll love how easily these come together, and they go perfectly with just about anything.

-I couldn’t very well have a Greek themed food month without having Greek lemon potatoes in the mix.
-A Greek feast isn’t complete without them as far as I’m concerned!
+A Greek feast isn't complete without without Lemon Potatoes as far as I'm concerned!

 I recipe tested these lemon potatoes like you wouldn't believe.
 I adjusted the oil several times, tried different coating on the potatoes to make them extra crunchy and tested both minced garlic and garlic powder in seperate batches.